vcarl/creditsimple-solution/README.md

 A record consists of the following 5 fields: last name, first name, gender, date of birth and provider type.
 This project folder contains 3 files, each containing records stored in a different format.

-The pipe-delimited file record format:
+The pipe-delimited file record format:<br>
 LastName|FirstName|MiddleInitial|Gender(M/F)|ProviderType|DateOfBirth(M-D-YY)

-The comma-delimited file record format:
+The comma-delimited file record format:<br>
 LastName,FirstName,Gender(Male/Female),ProviderType,DateOfBirth(M/D/YYYY)

-The space-delimited file record format:
+The space-delimited file record format:<br>
 LastName FirstName MiddleInitial Gender(M/F) DateOfBirth(M-D-YYYY) ProviderType

 You may assume that the delimiters (commas, pipes and spaces) do not appear anywhere in the data values themselves.

-**Display Requirements:**

-Create and display 3 different views of the recordset:
+**Display Requirements:** Create and display 3 different outputs of the records:

-* Output 1 – sorted by provider type (females before males) then by last name ascending.
+1. sorted by provider type then by last name ascending.<br>
-* Output 2 – sorted by birth date, ascending.
+2. sorted by birth date, ascending.<br>
-* Output 3 – sorted by last name, descending.
+3. sorted by last name, descending.<br>

 Ensure that fields are displayed in the following order: last name, first name, gender, date of birth, provider type.
 Display dates in the format MM/DD/YYYY.